depstein/programming-competitions/README.md

 The presentations are being made to the [UW ACM](http://flatline.cs.washington.edu/orgs/acm/) by [Daniel Epstein](http://depstein.net/).

+The practice contest run on May 24, 2014 utilized problems from the [2012 ACM Rocky Mountain Regional](http://org.coloradomesa.edu/acm/rmrc/2012/index.html).

 ##Additional Resources

 - [ACM-ICPC Live Archive](https://icpcarchive.ecs.baylor.edu/): contains nearly every problem from a regional or world finals competition.
 THE single best resource for finding practice problems.